climate-and-health-datasci-Unicamp/project-climatic-variations-cardiovascular-diseases/README.md

 ## Extreme climatic events

 A library of functions was developed to identify and compute the metrics of extreme climatic events is disponibilizes at [py-climate-health-toolbox](https://github.com/climate-and-health-datasci-Unicamp/py-climate-health-toolbox).
-The definition of these events is based on Geirinhas methodology.
+The definition of these events is based on Geirinhas et al. 2018 methodology.

 The analysed extreme events were: